On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: The Abstract Hurewicz Theorem

 \section{The Abstract Hurewicz Theorem}

-In this short section we prove an abstract result about $t$-categories.
+In this short section we prove an abstract result about $t$-categories, by which we mean triangulated categories provided with a $t$-structure \cite[Section 1.3]{beilinson1982faisceaux}.
 It is (we feel) so natural that it has probably occurred elsewhere before.
 We also include some well-known results.
 Since all proofs are short and easy, we include them for the convenience of the reader.

 We first review some notations.
 The most important thing to point out is that we use \emph{homological} notation for $t$-categories, whereas most sources, such as the excellent \cite[Section IV \S 4]{gelfand-methods}, use cohomological notation.
 The usual reindexing trick ($E_n \leftrightarrow E^{-n}$) can be used to translate between the two.